 The general position on accompanying documents is set out in paragraph 6.3.2.
-(Article 163 of the UCC refers)

 5.5.2 Transport documents / packing lists

 Officers are entitled to require exporters to produce transport documents or documents relating to the previous customs procedure, as appropriate, when the export declaration is lodged.
 Where a single item is presented in two or more packages, Officers may also ask a packing list or equivalent document indicating the contents of each package.